 (9) In ethics, as far as moral wisdom is concerned, it endorses to the doctrine of empathy and sympathy, by putting oneself into the shoes of the others, as based on such teachings in the Analects as "What you don’t want the other people to do to you, don’t do to them"; as well as on the "square of fair measure " as taught in Great Learning, i.e., Higher Education of Great Leadership.
 Such a moral insight anticipates, by at least five hundred years, its counterpart in the sayings of Jesus of the West.
 What Jesus has said in The New Testament may be well regarded as the best rendering of the Confucian teachings, deserving the highest translation prize in the world!
 As we further notice, the doctrine of empathy and sympathy accords perfectly with the Kantian twofold criteria of moral acts: universalizability and reversalizability.

-In view of the above nine-fold characterization one tends to regard Nietzsche’s remark on Kant as "a great Chinese of Königsberg" is a statement that can be neglected only at one’s own peril: To sum up, in world philosophies the great Chinese are not confined to Königsberg alone!
+In view of the above ninefold characterization one tends to regard Nietzsche’s remark on Kant as "the great Chinese of Königsberg" is a statement that can be neglected only at one’s own peril: To sum up, in world philosophies the great Chinese are not confined to Königsberg alone!

-[iv] for details on the subtle but important distinction between pantheism and panentheism, see John B. Cobb, Jr., "The World and God," in Ewert H. Cousin (ed.), Process Theology: Basic Writings by the Key Thinkers of a Major Modern Movement (New York: The Free Press, 10xx), especially pp.165-66.
+For details on the subtle but important distinction between pantheism and panentheism, see John B. Cobb, Jr., "The World and God," in Ewert H. Cousin (ed.), Process Theology: Basic Writings by the Key Thinkers of a Major Modern Movement (New York: The Free Press, 1971), especially pp.165-66.